If you have reached here then you want to know how to set up a marine aquarium.

 We also have an option of installing a SUMP below the main display, which is again an aquarium tank with a section with all kinds of custom filter media.

-SUMP can also be used for storing other equipment if when required such as heaters, chillers, thermometers and other reactors.
+SUMP can also be used for storing other equipment when required such as heaters, chillers, thermometers and other reactors.

 A plain simple tool that will help in knowing the temperature of the water, this can be glass or digital as per your preference.